vippsas/vipps-psp-api/vipps-psp-api.md

 The Visa Token Service will during detokenization populate a flag for DA in field 34 to issuers and the Vipps TRID in field 123 Usage 2 Tag 03.
-In this way, Issuers recognize Vipps originated transactions and will not soft decline for DS step-up unless the issuing bank has opted out of the Visa D-SCA program.
+In this way, Issuers recognize Vipps originated transactions and will not soft-decline for DS step-up unless the issuing bank has opted out of the Visa D-SCA program.
 The expected ECI value for VISA requests is ECI-07.

 ##### Mastercard

-A MasterCard transaction should be processed as an ecom-token in accordance with the acquirers instructions from Mastercard.
+A MasterCard transaction should be processed as an eCom token in accordance with the acquirers instructions from Mastercard.
 Mastercard adds the Token Requestor ID (TRID) to the authorization message.
 It will always be available in DE48, SE33, SF6.